CezarLeahu/privacy-policy/README.md

 > Privacy policies for my projects

-My projects don't collect any personal information.
+My projects don't collect any data or personal information.